-The Council has established a commercial structure which comprises a holding company for the Council's wholly owned companies.
-This currently comprises an investment company.
-There is further review of the company's business plan in light of the economic climate and in particular changes to the accessibility of the Public Works Loan Board.
+The Council established a commercial structure comprising a holding company for the Council's wholly owned companies.
+This currently comprises a dormant investment company.
 The holding company board is made up of Councillors and the investment company board has a mix of officers and councillors providing a mix of expertise.
-A non-executive director will be recruited to the board upon completion of the review of the business plan to ensure the right skills and expertise are represented.